cap-js/docs/tools/cds-cli.md

 :::

-::: tip Inspect configuration for Java applications While `cds repl` does _not_ show the [runtime SpringBoot configuration for CAP Java applications](../java/developing-applications/configuring), you can still use it to learn about _designtime_ configuration which is something that applies to Java applications as well.
+::: tip Inspect configuration for Java applications While `cds repl` does _not_ show the [runtime SpringBoot configuration for CAP Java applications](../java/developing-applications/configuring), you can still use it to learn about _designtime_ configuration, which applies to Java applications as well.
 Examples are build tasks (`cds env build.tasks`) or build plugins (`cds env plugins`).<br>
 Also, the [multitenancy sidecar](../java/multitenancy) is a Node.js application, for which `cds env` shows the entire configuration if executed in the _mtx/sidecar_ folder.
 :::